Auxiliary Services Online

 You can find complete information on the campus Post Office at www.westmont.edu/postoffice.

 For general questions please contact the Post Office staff at (805) 565-6087.
 They will be happy to assist you.
 You may also contact the document services manager with any feedback or concerns at (805) 565-6077.

 Any campus activity sponsored by faculty, staff, or students or event that requires a facility must be confirmed in advance with the Campus Scheduling office (CSO).
 To begin the process of planning an event and reserving a facility, use the campus scheduling website.
 This user-friendly site is the fastest, most efficient way to make a facility reservation request.

 Prior to using the campus scheduling website, please read the instructions posted online.
 Contact the CSO at x6045 with questions.

 If you are submitting a same-day request, please alert the CSO by calling x6045; otherwise, allow a minimum of two business days for your request to be processed.
 If you cancel your event, please submit an online cancellation request.
 This will enable us to allocate the space to someone else who may need it.

-All catered events require a minimum of two hours additional time prior to and two hours cleaning time following the event for peparation and clean up.
-More extensive catering may require more time.
+All catered events require a minimum of two hours additional time prior and following the event for preparation and clean up.
+More extensive catering may require additional time.

 Generally, reservation request confirmations are sent electronically via email; please supply the email address to which you would like confirmation to be sent.